Preston-Landers/QuietPlaces/Readme.md

 We also have a mock location testing companion app, which is available here:
 [QuietPlacesMockLocations].
 See below for more information about testing.

 ## Future Features / TODO List  ##

+* Make a way to disable the geofencing ringer control from the home screen
 * Use better looking map marker drawables, especially for auto-places
-* Generate more interesting names for manually added places
+* Generate more interesting names for manually added places (e.g. find an address or name)
 * Ability to resize quiet places with scale gestures
   * Not critical because we have buttons to resize the selected place.
 * Better placement of auto-QPs.
 E.g. don't center the circle on the street corner
 * Better sizing of auto-QPs, at least some basic heuristics
-* We're not doing anything with the 'places details' service, can probably remove.
 * Allow a Quiet Place to be temporarily disabled w/o deleting it.
 * Put a confirmation dialog on delete place, and clear history?